 More than the calm and reassuring voice on the other end the phone; EMDs are the first point of contact in life and death situations, providing vital information to paramedic crews and hospitals.

-Careers in BC Ambulance Service (BCAS) Dispatch Operations Centers offer challenging work in a fast-paced environment.
-BCAS has centers located in Vancouver, Victoria and Kamloops that operate 24 hours a day, 7 days a week.
+Careers in BC Ambulance Service (BCAS) Dispatch Operations Centres offer challenging work in a fast-paced environment.
+BCAS has centres located in Vancouver, Victoria and Kamloops that operate 24 hours a day, 7 days a week.

-These centres are staffed by Emergency Medical Dispatchers (EMDs) who receive in-bound calls and gather critical information from the caller and use approved protocols to assess these incoming calls and dispatch the appropriate resource.
+These centres are staffed by emergency medical dispatchers (EMDs) who receive in-bound calls, gather critical information from the caller and use approved protocols to assess these incoming calls and dispatch the appropriate resource.

 Directing Basic Life Support and Advanced Life Support ambulances, and air ambulances when needed, these dedicated professionals also communicate with first responders, search and rescue and police to ensure the right people and resources are on scene.

 As an emergency medical dispatcher (EMD) you will have a vital role on the front line of the ambulance service as one of the first links in the emergency response chain.
 Based in a dispatch operations centre as part of a team with a supervisor, you will answer the 9-1-1 telephone calls and dispatch paramedic ambulances.

 No two situations will be the same.
 You might be dealing with a life-or-death emergency, such as a multiple pile-up, a heart attack or a drug overdose; you might be faced with a non-life-threatening situation that needs a response, such as a child with a suspected broken hand or a headache which might be hiding an underlying problem.